parttio/velocity-component/README.md

 This library contains an enhanced JS API that can be used to build Java wrappers of client side components for Vaadin.

+This helper library is intended to be used only temporarily, until StringTemplate based API is ready in both Java itself and Vaadin.

 A real world usage example is available at [MapLibre GL integration](https://github.com/parttio/maplibre).

 ### Development